Nick689/CustomPOS/Install client.md

 - Database name: custompos, *IP, port*
 - Select "Password is required"
-- Select "register the database", "open for edition"
+- Select "register the database", "open for edition" you can modify settings in Option menu > LibreOffice-Base > Databases

 ### CALC config (optional for testing)
 - Adjust LibreOffice security